bammooboo/react-chart/README.md

 # Instructions

--In the terminal, navigate to the folder (react-chart) -run `npm install` to download dependencies from `package.json` -run `npm start` to run in localhost
+- In the terminal, navigate to the folder (react-chart)

+- run `npm install` to download dependencies from `package.json`

+- run `npm start` to run in localhost

 ##create-react-app information